jer0dh/genesis-starter/README.md

 #### Javascript Tasks
   * all js file are run through babel so can be written with latest JS.

-  * all js files listed in `package.json` under `jsConcatenatedScripts` will be concatenated and minified into a single file named from `jsConcatenatedScriptsName` and placed in `/js` folder.
-They will be concatenated in the order they appear in the array.
+  * js files listed in `package.json` under `jsConcatenatedVendorScripts` and `jsConcatenatedScripts` will be concatenated and minified into a single file named from `jsConcatenatedScriptsName` and placed in `/js` folder.
+They will be concatenated in the order they appear in the arrays with `jsConcatenatedVendorScripts` first.
+The only difference between the two is jsConcatenatedVendorScripts will not run through Babel.
 Here's an example:
   ````
     "jsConcatenatedScripts": [
       "node_modules/jquery/dist/jquery.js",